Modified on: Sun, 11 Sep, 2022 at 1:37 PM

 - Sticky Agent – This option if activated ensures that your call gets connected to the last person he/she spoke to in the group.
-For Eg: If your customer support agent has been dealing with a particular customer, next time that customer calls, the call will first be routed to the CS agent who spoke to him last.
+For Eg: If your customer support agent has been dealing with a particular customer, the next time that customer calls, the call will first be routed to the CS agent who spoke to him last.
 Only if the agent is unable to attend the call will it be transferred to another person in the group

 - You can also Queue calls when all agents are busy.
 You can play a message or music to the callers waiting in the queue.
 Note: In order for the queue message to be played, the agents in a group must be busy with Exotel calls.
 If their numbers are switched off, or they don't pick up the call, or if they are busy on another non-Exotel call, the queue message will not be played.
 Instead, the call will reach the 'If Nobody answers' part of the flow.

-- Voicemail – Allows users to leave a voicemail which can be traced into your system – depending upon which group/user you wish for the voicemail to be registered in.
+- Voicemail – This allows users to leave a voicemail that can be traced into your system – depending upon which group/user you wish for the voicemail to be registered in.